Denisplusplus/SSCC/README.md

  * Loop in the deph for original graph with topologigal sorted output list
  * Reverse original graph
  * Loop in the deph for reversion graph in toplological sorted order
- * Output components from step (1.4)- strong-connected components
+ * Output components from step (1.4)- strongly-connected components

 ## Structure of writing code for version with graphic interface:
  1. Interface part (JavaScript | OpenLayers3 | HTML | CSS):